 Until quite recently, swapping pickups in your guitar required some skill, and a lot of knowledge.
 You needed a number of tools at your side before you could even attempt to perform this task.

-Instead you get components that are plug and play ready.
+Instead, you get components that are plug and play ready.
 Every piece of wire and every component comes with jacks and inputs that are already made.
-All you have to do is plug everything in its place and you are ready to go.
+All you have to do is plug everything in its place and you’re ready to go.

 Of course, you get a manual with the kit that tells you everything you need to know about how to install the kit correctly.
 Even though it will still take some time to get everything done, but nowhere near as long as it took to solder every connection individually.